JUSTICE FOR ALL COMMITTEE

 REACH OUT: LEGAL ASSISTANCE FOR NONPROFITS

-Reach Out: Legal Assistance for Nonprofits is a collaborative effort of the Northeast Ohio Chapter of the Association of Corporate Counsel - America (NEOACCA); the Federal Bar Association, Northern District of Ohio Chapter; and the Cleveland Metropolitan Bar Association (CMBA), all of which have teamed up to develop and provide valuable law-related education and pro bono legal assistance to nonprofit organizations in Northeast Ohio whose missions focus on community service and who demonstrate financial need.
+Reach Out: Legal Assistance for Nonprofits is a collaborative effort of the Association of Corporate Counsel, Northeast Ohio; the Federal Bar Association, Northern District of Ohio Chapter; and the Cleveland Metropolitan Bar Association (CMBA), all of which have teamed up to develop and provide valuable law-related education and pro bono legal assistance to nonprofit organizations in Northeast Ohio whose missions focus on community service and who demonstrate financial need.
 Dealing with many of the same complex issues as for-profit businesses, nonprofits often have scarce resources or no budget for legal assistance.
 This program affords business lawyers the opportunity to give back to our nonprofit community.

 The CMBA Speakers Bureau is a public service to educate the community about the legal system.
 The Bar receives periodic requests from the public for volunteer presenters on a variety of legal topics and for a variety of audiences, including schools, civic centers, senior citizens.